de-simone/IntervalDomination/README.md

 2. `a=1/4, a=3/4`
 3. `a=1/5, a=4/5`

+where `a` and `b` are the numbers chosen by players A and B, respectively.

 The code provided as a Jupyter notebook addresses numerically all of the questions above.

 The solution strategy of this sequential game is by **backward induction**.